 The first step in achieving this transformation is to change your mindset.
 During your job search, approach each contact, discussion, and meeting with confidence.
 You know what you have done in the past; you know your strengths, skills, and expertise.

 Be sure you are spending ample pre-interview time preparing your success stories and quantifying the results of your past professional efforts.
-Take time for introspection too, so that you clearly understand and can articulate “who you are” and the value you can offer a company.
+Take time for introspection too, so you clearly understand and can articulate “who you are” and the value you can offer a company.

 Try to Learn Something